mmbman/Katagiri/1984-01-21-Blue-Cliff-Record-Case-52-Talk-1.md

 The more you knock on the door, the more it’s coming up.
 You don’t expect [it].
 Before you do [it], you imagine the limitation of your capability or personality, et cetera.
 But it is not the real capabilities or abilities you have.
 It is constantly developing, constantly.
 Just like spring water.

 So that is called *buddha-dharma*.
 Buddha-dharma means the original nature of the being [that] everything has is life energies which are gushing out from the ground like spring water.
 Constantly developing, constantly changing.
 That is called buddha-dharma.

-When you realize buddha-dharma, when you see it, then, well, it is called enlightenment.
-Well, through zazen or through working hard, through taking the best care of your life, maybe you attain enlightenment.
-When you realize buddha-dharma, you cannot think of it.
-Because if you really realize that depth of human life, you cannot explain it.
+When you realize buddha-dharma, when you see it, then, well, it is called *enlightenment*.

+Well, through zazen, or through working hard, through taking the best care of your life, maybe you attain enlightenment.
+When you realize buddha-dharma, you cannot think of it, because if you really realize that depth of human life, you cannot explain it.
 It’s within you, but you cannot pin down exactly what it is.
 In other words, it’s pretty hard to show it or to give it to somebody.
 Because enlightenment or awareness of the total picture of human life is very individual, personal, spiritual security.
 Very personal.
 It’s very difficult to show.

 But still [there is] a chance to teach or to guide people, because you are there and you act on this spiritual security in your everyday life.
 That’s why even though you don’t say anything, you just sit down, [still] you can teach.
 Your silence can teach people.
 Because you are constantly developing in the realm of spiritual security.